Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

 - Okongwu's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.
+- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per game.
+- On the glass, the Celtics are ranked 18th in the NBA, giving up 44 rebounds per game.

-- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per contest.
+- In terms of assists, the Celtics are second in the league, allowing 23.1 per game.

 Onyeka Okongwu vs. the Celtics